domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 }
 ```

-Will produce the following response metadata:
+This endpoint will produce the following response metadata:

 ```yaml
 responses: {